 Information, then, Integration

 We no longer hurtle through Écorché at a breakneck pace, trying to cram as much information in as possible.
 There is a lot of information to cover, but anatomy is a language, and the real practice comes in the speaking.
-After each Écorché section, we hang back for a week, maybe two, and learn how to use the new information in depth, with practical exercises and simplified forms.
+After each Écorché section, we hang back for a week, and learn how to use the new information in depth, with practical exercises and simplified forms.
 Students work co-operatively, working together and with the instructor to make sure that all forms and placements are correct and to help everyone walk away at the end with a skill they can actually use.

 A yearly cycle